YuliaOvchinnikova/mesto-react/README.md

 # mesto-react

 This project for travelers, where you can load your new visited place photos with its name.
-Also you can edit person info and like place photos, open big version photos.
+Also you can edit person info and like and delete place photos, open big version photos.
 There are form validation, closing popups by Escape and overlay.

 There is @media for adaptive website layout.